 Iran Budget Bill for 2018/19 Wrap Up!

-President Rouhani submitted Iran’s Budget Bill for the new Persian calendar year, starting 21 March 2018, to the Parliament on Sunday December 10th, which seeks generating employment, rooting out poverty and promoting equality among many others, which altogether will bring about prosperity in Iran’s economy.
+President Rouhani submitted Iran’s Budget Bill for the new Persian calendar year, starting 21 March 2018, to the Parliament on Sunday, December 10th, which seeks to generate employment, rooting out poverty and promoting equality among many others, which altogether will bring about prosperity in Iran’s economy.

 The budget bill for 2018/19 proposes IRR 11,950,000 bn as the total budget, while it had set IRR 10,850,000 bn in the budget act of 2017/18, registering a 10% rise.

 The administration’s general budget has been set at IRR 3,680,000 bn, which posts 15% and 6.1% growth compared with the budget bill and the budget act for 2017/18, respectively.

 The general budget resources are made up of revenue streams (tax income, fines, royalty fees), capital assets divestiture (oil revenues) and financial assets divestiture.

 In more details, IRR 1,930,000 bn has been targeted as the government revenues, IRR 1,280,000 bn of which are expected to come from tax income; the tax income shows an IRR 160,000 bn rise compared to the target set in the act for 2017/18.